SenNakamura/ContactTwinball/README.md

 A pin vise is useful for drilling pilot holes for screws.

 For item 10, recommend to buy longer screws and use a bolt cutter to adjust the length as needed.

+Reccomend to use adhesive between screw head of item 10 and item 13